 Are online prescriptions safe?

-According to the Journal of Urgent Care Medicine, online prescriptions are likely doing more good than harm: Improved access and lower costs are saving some patients' lives.
+According to the Journal of Urgent Care Medicine, online prescriptions are a net positive for patients: Improved access and lower costs are saving some patients' lives.
 However, some health experts are skeptical, contending that telemedicine encourages doctors to over-prescribe certain medications such as antibiotics.
-To alleviate any such risks, SAMI-Aid recommends accepting online prescriptions only from thoroughly vetted doctors who have earned your trust.
+SAMI-Aid recommends accepting online prescriptions only from thoroughly vetted doctors who have earned your trust.